 Students are introduced to frequently used prefixes and suffixes used in medical terminology.
 Instruction incorporates commonly used terms from each of the major body systems and presents medical abbreviations.

 This course discusses the basic scientific theory behind EKGs and cardiac rhythms.
 Students are provided with a general overview of cardiac anatomy and physiology.
-They gain the knowledge and skills needed to recognize cardiac dysrhythmias.
+They gain the knowledge and skills needed to recognize cardiac dysrhythmia.

-This course trains students in the setup and adjustment of EKG equipments.
+This course trains students in the setup and adjustment of EKG equipment.
 Students learn to perform stress testing and Holter monitoring and to record vital signs.
 Methods of performing EKGs and assessing printouts are also covered.

-Associate degree programs in cardiovascular technology prepare students for employment as cardiovascular technologists.
+Associate's degree programs in cardiovascular technology prepare students for employment as cardiovascular technologists.
 Students learn to perform diagnostic tests that can be used to diagnose, treat and provide follow-up medical care for patients with cardiovascular disease.
 Through hands-on lab opportunities, students become familiar with the sophisticated equipment and procedures used to perform the diagnostic procedures and intervention treatments.
 Both non-invasive and invasive cardiovascular methods are discussed.

-An associate degree in cardiovascular technology requires approximately 76 credit hours.
+An associate's degree in cardiovascular technology requires approximately 76 credit hours.
 This type of program can take up to five semesters to complete.
 Courses incorporate classroom instruction with lab components to provide students with hands-on experience in the field.
 While some programs focus on both invasive and non-invasive cardiology, others allow students to choose a specialty track in one or the other.

-Common coursework for an associate degree in cardiovascular technology incorporates courses in a variety of topics relevant to the field, including cardiopulmonary anatomy, cardiovascular pharmacology, and advanced cardiac life support.
+Common coursework for an associate's degree in cardiovascular technology incorporates courses in a variety of topics relevant to the field, including cardiopulmonary anatomy, cardiovascular pharmacology, and advanced cardiac life support.
 Some schools allow students to complete several of the pre-requisite or introductory courses online via distance learning.
 Courses offered online commonly include general education topics and theoretical topics, such as medical terminology.

-Cardiovascular Patient Assessment Course
+Cardiovascular Patient Assessment

 Students become familiar with the concepts and techniques used to assess patients, including inspection, auscultation, percussion and palpation.
 Basic ECG monitoring and laboratory values, such as electrolytes and CBC, are presented.